isomerpages/mlaw-corp/news/speeches/_posts/2016-08-23-Opening-Speech-by-Ms-Indranee-Rajah-SC-Senior-Minister-of-State-Ministry-of-Law-and-Ministry-of-Finance-Guest-of-Honour-for-IP-Week-SG-Global-Symposium.md

 53. The IP management skillset is multi-disciplinary.
 It is a combination of law, business and technology.

+54. IPOS will be launching a Graduate Programme in IP and Innovation Management with UniSIM.

     <ul>
     <li>The programme will be practice-based. </li>
     <li>The goal is to equip 20 to 25 professionals with IP and innovation management skills each year, over the next three years. </li>